fwmiller/aggregation.co/README.md

 aggregation.co
 ==============
 This code implements an RSS aggregator website using PHP.
 It requires the use of a database to hold information about RSS feeds.

+The code uses SimplePie to collect RSS feeds that are then tucked into the database.

 This code is currently used by the site http://aggregation.co

 Database tables